john-science/mazelib/docs/MAZE_SOLVE_ALGOS.md

 2. Any wall system that touches the border is not a cul-de-sac, remove it.
 3. Determine if remaining wall systems are cul-de-sacs.
 4. If so, add a wall segment to turn the cul-de-sac into a dead end.
-5. Solve using Dead End Filler.
+5. Solve the remaining maze using Dead End Filler.

 ###### Results

 Removes all cul-de-sacs from a maze.
-Does not solve a maze entirely by itself.
+Does not solve a maze by itself.

 ###### Notes

-This is a class maze-solving algorithm.
-However, it seems to add a lot more complexity to solving a maze.
+This is a classic maze-solving algorithm.
+However, it seems to add a lot of complexity to solving a maze.
 But perhaps if your maze has many cul-de-sacs it would be very helpful.

 ## Dead End Filler

 ###### The Algorithm

 1. Scan the maze in any order, looking for dead ends.
-2. Fill in each dead end, and any dead-end passages attached to them.
+2. Fill in each dead end, and the dead-end passages attached to them.
-3. What you will get is a maze with only solution tiles.
-4. Use a different solver to build a solution path.
+3. Use a different solver to build a solution path.

 ###### Results

-Finds ALL unique solutions.
+Finds ALL unique solutions to imperfect mazes.
 This algorithm only removes non-solution tiles, another algorithm is needed to build the solution.

 ###### Notes

 This is a simple Maze solving algorithm.
 It focuses on the Maze, is always very fast, and uses no extra memory.

 This will always find the one unique solution for perfect Mazes, but won't do much in heavily braid Mazes, and in fact won't do anything useful at all for those Mazes without dead ends.

 ## Djikstra's
 ## Pledge Algorithm